Signs and Symptoms of Valium Abuse

 As the dosage goes up, so will the severity of symptoms of use.

 Reports vary on how long it takes for addiction to this drug to occur.
 It may just take several weeks or a few months.
 According to the National Institutes of Health, Valium should not be taken for more than four months.

 Once addiction is present, withdrawal symptoms will occur if a person stops taking the drug.
 These withdrawal symptoms can be severe or even life-threatening.
 Seizures and convulsions are possible if a person has not been tapered off the drug after heavy use.
 Many people will need medical detox to help them break free from their addictions safely.

 Once a person gets off Valium, he or she may not automatically regain the ability to live sober.
-An addicted person may quickly learn to rely on a drug like Valium to escape from life's stresses.
+An addicted person may quickly learn to rely on a drug like Valium to escape from life’s stresses.
 He is very likely to need to relearn how to communicate clearly, make drug-free decisions, separate safe associates from dangerous ones, and rebuild his own personal integrity and self-respect.
-These changes are the focus of the Narconon drug and alcohol rehabilitation program.
+These changes are the focus of the Narconon drug rehabilitation program.